strncat/strncat.github.io/_posts/graphics/2023-10-12-recursive-ray-tracing.markdown

 <br>
 <!------------------------------------------------------------------------------------>
 <h4><b>Reflection and Transmission Rays vs Shadow Rays</b></h4>
 Similar to how we construct rays for shadow rays we're going to construct a reflection ray and then let it intersect with the scene geometry.
-We will store the resulting color in $L_\{\text{reflect}}$ and $L_\{\text{transmit}}$.
+We will store the resulting color in $$L_\{\text{reflect}}$$ and $$L_\{\text{transmit}}$$.
 The difference is that for shadow rays, we'll immediately multiply the light intensity by the material color and the scale factor.
 For reflected and transmitted rays, we're not going to get the color directly.
 The color will depend on the color computed from the geometry that their rays intersect.
 These intersection points might additionally cast more rays to find the color which is computed via shadow rays, ambient, diffuse, additional reflection and transmission rays.
 This means that we need to terminate at some point because this process can go on forever.
 <br>
 <br>
 <!------------------------------------------------------------------------------------>
 <h4><b>Ray Tree Example</b></h4>
 <p style="text-align:center;"><img src="{{ site.url }}/assets/graphics/recursive-ray-tracing/08-tree.png" width="70%" class="center"></p>
 Suppose we have the above figure.
-We cast a camera/eye ray $I$ until it hit the intersection point at the circle above.
+We cast a camera/eye ray $$I$$ until it hit the intersection point at the circle above.
 Now:
 0. It will cast a shadow ray to every light point and it will sum all these colors together.
 That's the diffuse term.
 If it's obstructed by all lights, then we'll only add an ambient color.
 1. Next, we'll figure out if the object we intersected is reflective.
 Also, we'll ask if the object is transparent.
-In each case, we'll recursively call our ray tracer to send rays $T_1$ and $R_1$.
+In each case, we'll recursively call our ray tracer to send rays $$T_1$$ and $$R_1$$.
 So go to step 0 for each ray.
 Once we have a result back.
-Now we'll apply the scale $k_r$ or $1 - k_r$ depending if it's transmitted or reflected.
+Now we'll apply the scale $$k_r$$ or $$1 - k_r$$ depending if it's transmitted or reflected.
 <br>
 <br>
 <!------------------------------------------------------------------------------------>
 <h4><b>Termination</b></h4>
 So it can't go on forever.
-We need some limits dependening on the hardware. ...
+We need some limits depending on the hardware. ...
 When we don't have enough colors like in the case of rendering a house of mirrors or bubbles that don't inherently have color, we don't have difuse or ambient and we're 100% relying on the light intensity. here we do need to end choosing arbitrary values to make the picture look good (realistic colors).
 <br>
 <br>
 <!------------------------------------------------------------------------------------>
-<h4><b>Relected Ray</b></h4>
+<h4><b>Reflected Ray</b></h4>
 <p style="text-align:center;"><img src="{{ site.url }}/assets/graphics/recursive-ray-tracing/00-reflected.png" width="40%" class="center"></p>
-Given an incoming ray with origin $A$, direction $D$ and an outward unit normal $\hat{N}$. (remember the ray and the normal both define a plane)
+Given an incoming ray with origin $$A$$, direction $$D$$ and an outward unit normal $$\hat{N}$$. (remember the ray and the normal both define a plane)
 <div>
 $$
 \begin{align*}